Kyle Lewis makes another step toward returning to Mariners as he takes batting practice

 After missing the first 17 games this season, he returned to the lineup.
 He had played in 36 games before the meniscus tear, posting has a .246/.333/.392 slash line with four doubles, five homers, 11 RBI, 16 walks and 37 strikeouts in 147 plate appearances.
 Over his last 10 games, he had a .289/.341/.500 slash line with two doubles, two homers, five RBI, two walks and 10 strikeouts in 41 plate appearances.

 If the Mariners can get him back by Sept.
 1, he would bring a significant presence to a lineup that has struggled to score runs at various points.
-And from a development standpoint, getting at least a month’s worth of plate appearances and innings would be highly use for the 2022 season.
+And from a development standpoint, getting at least a month’s worth of plate appearances and innings would be highly useful for the 2022 season.

 Note

 - Left-handed pitcher Justus Sheffield (left forearm strain/oblique strain) will start a rehab assignment with Class AAA Tacoma, starting Sunday afternoon’s game at Cheney Stadium.
-Sheffield is expected to throw 2-3 innings depending on his pitch count.
-He will likely make at least two rehab starts before returning to the Mariners active roster.
+Sheffield is expected to throw two to three innings depending on his pitch count.
+He likely will make at least two rehab starts before returning to the Mariners active roster.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.